stephenh/ts-proto/README.markdown

 - A poor man's attempt at "please give us back optional types"

-  Wrapper types, i.e. `google.protobuf.StringValue`, are mapped as optional values, i.e. `string | undefined`, which means for primitives we can kind of pretend that the protobuf type system has optional types.
+  The canonical protobuf wrapper types, i.e. `google.protobuf.StringValue`, are mapped as optional values, i.e. `string | undefined`, which means for primitives we can kind of pretend the protobuf type system has optional types.

+  (**Update**: ts-proto now also supports the proto3 `optional` keyword.)

-- Timestamp is mapped as `Date`
+- Timestamps are mapped as `Date`

 - `fromJSON`/`toJSON` support the [canonical Protobuf JS](https://developers.google.com/protocol-buffers/docs/proto3#json) format (i.e. timestamps are ISO strings)